hexadivine/ctf_writeups/notes/tools/nmap/README.md

 #### Nmap Host Discovery Using TCP SYN

-We can send a packet with the SYN (Synchronize) flag set to a TCP port, 80 by default, and wait for a response.
+We can send a packet with the SYN (Synchronise) flag set to a TCP port, 80 by default, and wait for a response.
 An open port should reply with a SYN/ACK (Acknowledge); a closed port would result in an RST (Reset).

 ![](Pasted%20image%2020241123073827.png)